Gorarth/BBQ-Lovin-project1/README.md

 - Cloud Converter was used to change all images into a webp format

 - Tiny PNG was used to compress the images

+- W3schools helped with some coding issues and help with some syntax's.

+- Slack was used when i got stuck and asked for help within the coding community.

 [Back to Contents](#contents)
 - - -